Jobs, Training and Facilities, Rehabilitation

 They added new acoustic ceilings, vinyl flooring, security lighting, paint, cabinets and countertops with sinks.
 Plumbing fixtures in exam rooms were replaced and cubicles added to allow space for furniture.

-During their time working on I/WL construction projects, incarcerated individuals receive on-the-job training in various vocational trades such as concrete, masonry, carpentry, electrical, plumbing, sheet metal, and iron working.
 They may also earn certifications in the use and application of materials such as welding, fire caulking, and epoxy flooring.
-In addition to developing skills with construction materials and tools, incarcerated individuals may also become certified to operate construction equipment such as forklifts, reach lifts, boom lifts, scissor lifts, and skid steers.
+In addition to developing skills with construction materials and tools, they may also become certified to operate construction equipment.
+These include forklifts, reach lifts, boom lifts, scissor lifts, and skid steers.

 “I/WL’s commitment to excellence is evident in their end product.
 Our clinics, our staff and our patient population have benefited and will benefit for years to come,” Escobell said.